 bioinformatics, computational chemistry and others.

-We are currently seeking an instructor level, holding at least an
+We are currently seeking two professors at the Assistant/Associate

 Successful candidates will teach, be involved in course and/or

 curriculum development, take part in college and university